fecgov/openFEC/documentation/committee.md

 #### election_years

-A list of election years that a
+A list of election years that a committee was associated with that candidate.

 #### candidate_id